Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

 - Do NOT share the dream with anyone — it will not harm you

-How to Distinguish Between the Three
+How to Distinguish Between the Three Types

 - Emotional quality — true dreams leave peace or appropriate concern; Shaytanic dreams leave pure distress